Yuta-Uebayashi/06-homework/README.md

 #  Lede Program Homework06: Pandas and GitHub

-This repository contains two completed assignments for Day 6 of the Lede Program, focusing on data analysis using Pandas in Python.
+This repository contains projects completed on Day 6 of the Lede Program.
+Using Python's pandas library, I explored and analyzed data through hands-on exercises.

 ---